Why Should You Make This Recipe?

 - Psyllium husks, also named as Psyllium Whole Husks, is an ingredient used in keto and gluten-free baking in place of eggs because when it comes into contact with liquid it turns into a gel-like consistency.
 It is also a natural source of fiber that doesn’t include wheat.
 This Keto Dinner Rolls recipe is a good example of how it is used in a bread recipe.

-- It has multiple health benefits, but the most popular one is the fact that it acts like a sponge in the digestive tract, which means it can absorb toxins and bad bacteria.
+- It has multiple health benefits, but the most popular one is that it acts like a sponge in the digestive tract, absorbing toxins and bad bacteria.
 For that reason, it is also marketed as a “colon cleanser” for people with digestive difficulties.

 - It can be found in the gluten-free aisle of your local grocery store, natural health food stores, or online (affiliate link).